lsst/daf_butler/doc/lsst.daf.butler/formatters.rst

 These read parameters can be thought of as being understood by the Python type being returned and modifying it in a way that still returns that identical Python type.
 The canonical example of this is subsetting where the caller passes in a bounding box that reduces the size of the image being returned.

-If a parameter would change the Python type its functionality should be encapsulated in a read-only component.
+If a parameter would change the Python type its functionality should be encapsulated in a derived component.

 .. note::